 Tombstone, AZ 85638

+There are two versions of Tombstone.
+The first is the stuff of legends.
+The second is the real history, which while entertaining and almost unbelievable, is a little less grandiose.
 For anyone especially interested in learning the full story of Tombstone, a visit to the Tombstone Courthouse is an absolute must.
-Built in 1882, this building served administrators of the then-newly created Cochise County until 1929 when the county seat was relocated to Bisbee.
-At one point, a hotel was planned for the structure, but today the courthouse houses a museum dedicated to telling the historically accurate story of Tombstone.
+Cochise County built the courthouse in 1882 for administrators of the then-newly created Cochise County.
+It remained in use until 1929, when the county seat relocated to Bisbee.
+After its abandonment, proprietors planned to repurpose the courthouse as a hotel, but today the courthouse houses a museum dedicated to telling the historically accurate story of Tombstone.

-The Tucson Museum of Art and Historic Block’s mission is Connecting Art to Life.
-The Museum was founded 1924 in the El Presidio Historic District of downtown Tucson.
-It is Southern Arizona’s premier presenter of fine art and art education programs.
-The Museum features permanent and traveling exhibitions of Modern and Contemporary, Native American, American West, Latin American, and Asian art.
-The 74,000 square foot Museum offers tours of exhibits, public education programs, and studio art classes.
-The main Museum occupies a contemporary building.
-The Museum’s Historic Block of 19th and 20th C. adobe and Mission Revival-style buildings, encompassing an entire four-acre city block, includes the John K. Goodman Pavilion of Western Art, which displays the Museum’s notable art of the American West collection, the Museum restaurant Café a la C’Art, and other exhibition and studio spaces.
+The Tucson Museum of Art and Historic Block was founded 1924 in the El Presidio Historic District of downtown Tucson.
+The 74,000-square-foot museum features permanent and traveling exhibitions of Modern and Contemporary, Native American, American West, Latin American, and Asian art.
+The main museum occupies a contemporary building, while the museum’s Historic Block of 19th and 20th century adobe and Mission Revival-style buildings, encompassing an entire four-acre city block, includes the John K. Goodman Pavilion of Western Art, which displays the Museum’s notable art of the American West collection, the Museum restaurant Café a la C’Art, and other exhibition and studio spaces.